All images © by Roberto Piperno, owner of the domain. Write to romapip@quipo.it.

 A large Roman cistern was still utilized

-flooring made of tiles broken up into very small pieces, mixed with mortar and turned into a paste which had impermeable properties and was used for
+flooring made up of tiles broken up into very small pieces, mixed with mortar and turned into a paste which had impermeable properties and was used for

 aqueducts, pools and cisterns (more on Roman construction techniques).